 Size- H: 120cm W: 20cm approx.

-Amazingly decorative and easily grown L. martagon is found in a huge area across Southern Europe from the Iberian peninsula to the Balkans, and from Poland across the Caucasus to Siberia.
+Lilium martagon album, White Lily of Istanbul, White Turk’s Cap Lily: Treasured in gardens since the 16th L. martagon album is the best of all the white cultivars.
+Widely grown throughout Europe, the beautifully reflexed, waxy petals are totally spotless.
 It thrives in sub-alpine meadows, woods or scrubs up to 7,000ft above sea level and tolerates all soils, though it prefers neutral to alkaline conditions.
-Tall erect stems hold many pendulous, downward facing blooms with swept back petals during the summer months.
-There may be up to 50 blooms on a stem.
-This pale, purple-pink form has purplish maroon speckles on the petals and a moderate perfume.
+Tall erect stems hold many pendulous, downward facing blooms with swept back petals and prominent golden stamens during the summer months.
+There may be up to 40-50 blooms on a stem.
 Makes a good cut flower.
 Great to colonize.
 Enjoys part shade to shade.
-120cm H x 20cm W.